jithendrabsy/thoughts/_posts/2019-12-06-lean-mediocre.md

 ---
 layout: post
-title:  "💲 Lean Is for Mediocre Minds"
+title:  "Lean Is for Mediocre Minds"
 description: Creating, not finding
 tags: Creation
 ---